 - Sprinkle cutting board lightly with pecans.
 Using foil, lift candy out of pan; invert onto the cutting board.
 Cut into 1-in. squares; roll in pecans.
-Store in an airtight container in a cool dry place.
-Yield: 1-1/2 pounds.
+Store in an airtight container in a cool, dry place.

-Originally published as Coffee-Pecan Marshmallows in Taste of Home Christmas Annual Annual 2009, p122
+Originally published as Not Your Ordinary Marshmallows in Taste of Home Christmas Annual 2009